The questions every marketing manager should ask before hiring a PR agency

 Here’s the thing.
 Your PR agency isn’t telepathic.
 Yes, you can choose an agency with specialised knowledge in your industry, for example, tech PR, but remember they need to get to know you, your business and your people.
 So, ask them what they need to know to get started.

 Firstly, you’ll need to sign a non-disclosure agreement to confidently share your company information – perhaps new product releases, changes of senior management or a merger/acquisition.
 If you want your PR agency to be proactive, you need to give them as much information as you would any new employee.
 This will take time.
-So, be prepared to answer lots of questions and for your assumptions to be challenged.
+Be prepared to answer lots of questions and for your assumptions to be challenged.
 Great PR agencies challenge the status quo.

-The investment you make in PR is not just financial, it requires your time to brief the PR agency and engage in planning and strategy sessions so that they can hit the ground running and the relationship is successful from the outset.
+The investment you make in PR is not just financial, it requires your time to brief the PR agency and engage in planning and strategy sessions so they can hit the ground running and the relationship is successful from the outset.

 11. How often will we hear from you?